Serebro: 2007—2008: Debut and OpiumRoz

-After the success at Eurovision Song Contest 2007 in Helsinki, Serebro rapidly became one of the most popular bands in Russia.
-Starting in the summer of 2007, the group gave a number of concerts and performed at events throughout Russia, Kazakhstan, Turkey, Poland, Uzbekistan, and Belarus.
-All of the band's singles, without their real titles, are named Song #1, #2, #3, etc. According to the group and their management, this should make it easier to recall their songs.

 Soon after the Eurovision contest, Serebro released "Song #1" as a single CD, which contained 13 different versions of "Song #1" marked by colours, as well as an extended version of the video.
 The girls then released a Russian version of "Song #1", called "Песня #1".
-It was Serebro's first Russian single.
-The song was a commercial success worldwide, particularly in European markets.
-The song charted in countries including Russia, Switzerland, Germany, Ireland and the United Kingdom.
-As soon as the music video was release, the group received much commercial attention.
-In July 2007, the group released their second song, "Dyshi".
-Though the song was somewhat commercially successful in their native Russia, the song did not chart around the globe and the group saw a marked drop in the level of commercial attention globally.
-Later in October, a video for "Dyshi" was released.

-At the MTV RMA 2007 Awards, Serebro performed a new song titled "What's Your Problem?", which was then rumored to be the third single from the then-forthcoming studio album, but this was denied in reports.
-Serebro was nominated in four categories at the MTV RMA 2007 awards: Best Pop-project, Best Debut, Best Song and Best Video, only to win the second nomination.
+At the MTV RMA 2007 Awards, Serebro performed a new song titled "What's Your Problem?".
 In December 2007, Serebro won another award at the Russian Grammies.
 Serebro also won a World Music Award in 2007 as the best selling Russian artist.
 Unlike previous eastern European winners of a World Music Award (e.g. Ruslana from Ukraine in 2004 and Dima Bilan for Russia in 2006), Serebro did not perform at the event.